Nagore Dargah: Other shrines

 There are similar shrines built in Shahul Hamid's honour in Penang (Malaysia) and Singapore.
+The Penang dargah was built in 1800.
 The Singapore dargah, built during 1827, has been declared a national monument.
 These two shrines along with the Masjid Jamae at Chulia in Singapore and the Keramat Data Koya in Penang are influenced by the architectural style of Nagore dargah.